makeabilitylab/physcomp/electronics/resistors.md

 ### What is electrical power?

 Electric power—just like mechanical power—is the rate of doing work.
 The power $$P$$ at a circuit element is a measure of how quickly it converts energy: a battery converts chemical potential energy to electrical energy (producing power), a resistor converts electrical energy to heat energy (absorbing power).
-Due to the conversation of energy, the total power delivered in a circuit is equal to the total power absorbed.
+Due to the conservation of energy, the total power delivered in a circuit is equal to the total power absorbed.
 The SI unit of power is the *watt*, one joule per second ($$\frac{J}{s}$$).

 The amount of power $$P$$ absorbed at a circuit element is dependent on **both** voltage and current: